tsbmediaventure/ConsCent-docs/docs/mobile/ios.md

 CCplugin.shared.showPayWall(contentID: contentID!, viewLayout: ViewLayoutInfo(vc: self, view: webView), delegate: self,subscriberDelegate:CCPluginSubscribeBtnTapDelegate? = nil,signInDelegate:CCPluginSignBtnTapDelegate? = nil)

+CCplugin.shared.controller = self
+to add this for navigate the page for the plugin

 Parameters detail:-

 - contentID: This will be your article or content id for which detail needs to be checked.